chyoon2/BestRestaurant.Solution/README.md

 3. Open the project
     "code ."
 4. Open your computer's terminal and navigate to the directory bearing the name of the program and containing the top level subdirectories and files.
-5. Enter the command "dotnet build"in the terminal and press "Enter".
+5. Enter the command "dotnet build" in the terminal and press "Enter".
 6. Enter the command "dotnet watch run" in the terminal and press "Enter".

 ## Known Bugs